Maine Medical Marijuana Card Renewal >

 In 2009, the Maine Medical Marijuana Act was enacted, which decriminalized possession of marijuana.
 The Maine Medical Marijuana Act and the Maine Medical Use of Marijuana Program Rule govern the Maine Medical Use of Marijuana Program (MMMP).
 An MMJ card (medical marijuana card) is a Maine-issued ID that allows patients with recommended health conditions to purchase marijuana for treating medical conditions.
-The administration of the MMMP is provided by the Department of Administrative and Financial Services (DAFS) under the Office of Marijuana Policy (OMP).
+The administration of the MMMP is provided by the Department of Administrative and Financial Services (DAFS) under the Office of Cannabis Policy (OCP).

 In Maine, an application for an MMJ card (registry identification card) is optional.
-Although to be a qualified patient under the marijuana program, individuals must have a recommendation from a medical provider registered with the OMP.
+Although to be a qualified patient under the marijuana program, individuals must have a recommendation from a medical provider registered with the OCP.
 MMJ cards are not limited only to the state-issued card; the printed patient certifications issued by medical providers are also a form of MMJ card.
 It is important to note that only medical providers registered online can give a valid printed medical marijuana certification.
 The registration is under the Division of Licensing and Regulatory Services (DLRS) within the Maine Department of Health and Human Services (DHHS).
 Unlike patients who may choose to register under the MMMP, caregivers must obtain an MMJ card.
 The only exceptions to this are the parents, legal guardians, or persons with legal custody of a minor applying for an MMJ card.

 In Maine, there is no legal age restriction on who can voluntarily register under the MMMP program.
 Qualifying adult patients and minor patients can apply for an MMJ card.
 Also, primary caregivers and officials of a dispensary facility are required to apply for an MMJ card.
-OMP will, however, deny the registration of a voluntary qualifying patient who has a disqualifying drug offense.
+OCP will, however, deny the registration of a voluntary qualifying patient who has a disqualifying drug offense.
 For instance, an individual who has been penalized for manufacturing marijuana concentrate using a hazardous substance may be disqualified from getting an MMJ card.

 Voluntary registration can be done for a minor qualifying patient to acquire an MMJ card in Maine.
 When applying, the minor must also submit a written consent form from their parent or legal guardian, permitting them to use medical marijuana.
 This consent letter must be accompanied by a valid state-issued ID of the parent or legal guardian.
 The application must also be accompanied by a written certification to be issued by the medical provider.